bsilcox1990/se_project_express/README.md

 - Clothing item management

-  - Add new clothing items to the database
+  - Add new clothing items to the database (authenticated)
   - Retrieve all clothing items from the database
-  - Like or unlike clothing items
+  - Like or unlike clothing items (authenticated)
-  - Delete clothing items
+  - Delete clothing items (authenticated)

 - User management

   - Create new user accounts
+  - Sign into accounts with secure authentication
+  - Update existing user profiles (authenticated)
-  - Retrieve all users or a specific user by ID
+  - Retrieve current user information (authenticated)

+- Authentication and security

+  - Secure user authentication using JSON Web Tokens (JWT)
+  - Password hashing with bcrypt for enhanced security
+  - Authentication middleware to protect routes
+  - Helmet for securing HTTP headers
+  - CORS to enable cross-origin resource sharing

 - Database integration